JuliaAI/MLJ.jl/docs/src/transformers.md

 `predict` method in addition to a `transform` method.
 We give an example of this in [Transformers that also predict](@ref)

-Finally we note that models that fit a distribution, or more generally a sampler object, to some data, which are sometimes viewed as unsupervised, are treated in MLJ as *supervised* models.
+Finally, we note that models that fit a distribution, or more generally a sampler object, to some data, which are sometimes viewed as unsupervised, are treated in MLJ as *supervised* models.
 See [Models that learn a probability distribution](@ref) for an example.